 Creamy, zesty and so easy to make – homemade lemon curd is so good, you’ll never want to buy the packaged kind again!
 My easy lemon curd recipe is made with freshly squeezed lemon juice, eggs and butter.
 This simple lemon filling needs just 5 simple ingredients and comes together in 10 minutes!
 Use this ‘Back to Cake Basics’ recipe as a cake filling, or for tarts, cupcakes, cookies and macarons!
 Check out my recommended recipes below!

-Watch my video recipe for the step-by-step instructions!
+Watch my YouTube video recipe for the step-by-step instructions for making easy, creamy lemon curd!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 How to Make Lemon Curd